-For the easiest possible flash photography with the AE-1 PROGRAM, Canon offers seven Speedlites.
-With an FD lens set to the "A" mark, the shutter speed switches to 1/60 sec. and the aperture to the auto aperture set on the flash automatically when the pilot lamp glows.
+For the easiest possible flash photography with the AE-1 PROGRAM.
+Canon offers eight Speedlites.
+With an FD lens set to the "A" mark, the shutter speed switches to 1/60 sec. and haperture to the auto aperture set on the flash automatically when the pilot lamp glows.
 After shutter release, the camera switches automatically to normal AE photography until the pilot lamp glows again.

-Canon's most powerful Speedlites, the 577G and 533G each use a quick-release grip and a separate sensor which, seated in the camera's accessory shoe, ensures correct exposure even when the flash head is tilted or swung.
-The five A-series Speedlites slide directly into the accessory shoe.
+Canon's most powerful Speedities, the 577G and 533G each use a quick-release grip and a separate sensor which, seated in the camera's accessory shoe, ensures correct exposure even when the flash head is titled or swung.
+The Aseries Speedities slide directly into the accessory shoe.

-When using any of these Speedlites, a green LED display lights up in the viewfinder of the AE-1
+When using any of these Speedities, a green

+LED display lights up in the viewfinder of the